systeminsights/simple-super-table/README.md

 ### defaultSortColumn

 Optional, string.
-ColId that should be used for sorting the table upfront.
+ColKey that should be used for sorting the table upfront.
 Defaults to the first column specified in *columns* props.

 ### defaultSortAscending

 Optional, boolean.
 Set true to sort in the ascending direction upfront.
-Defaults to false.
+Defaults to true.

 ### sortableColumns

 Optional array.
 Array of strings.
-Specify the colIds of the sortable columns, defaults to everything.
+Specify the colKeys of the sortable columns, defaults to everything.
 To disable sorting, pass an empty array.

 ```js